"

 • семья́ – семьи́ family – families

-For ALL other 13 endings, add ы after the final, (hard) consonants.
+For ALL other, non-soft, non-7-letter endings, add ы after the final, (hard) consonants.

 Some examples are given below by gender and this list is not exhaustive.
-Not all 13 other endings are given here.
+Not all possible stems are given here.
+Nouns may end in any hard consonant for a plural ending.

 Masculine